-It is common to feel tired or fatigued during and after cancer treatment.
-This can be a side effect of treatment, but can also be caused by travelling to treatment and dealing with emotions.
+It is common to feel very tired and lack energy during and after cancer treatment.
 Your tiredness may continue for a while after treatment has finished.
 Some women find it takes them a few years to feel well again.

 Tips for managing fatigue

-- Ask family and friends for practical support, such as help with shopping, errands and childcare.
+- Ask for and accept offers of help from family and friends, e.g. with shopping, errands and childcare.

 Changes to the vulva

-Treatments for vulvar or vaginal cancer can also affect the vulva.
+Whether you have vulvar or vaginal cancer, the treatments may affect the vulva.

 Women who have had surgery affecting their vulva have different feelings about looking at changes to their genital area.
 If you decide to look at your vulva, it is natural to feel shocked by any changes.
 If the labia have been removed, you will be able to see the opening to the vagina more clearly.
 If scar tissue has formed around the outside of the vagina, the entrance to the vagina will be narrower.
 If the clitoris has been removed, there will now be an area of flat skin without the usual folds of the vulva.